 This will create a variable called x (or re-use the existing one if you've previously assigned a value to x during this session), storing 10 as its value.
 You can now use x in any calculation and it will be replaced with the value 10.
+It also parrots back to you what the variable is, just to notify you what you did.
+We'll see how to keep it quiet soon.

 You should know that in Matlab all of your variables are actually storing matrices, not just an individual number.
 In the example above, the variable x is really being initialized with a one-by-one matrix that contains the value 10.
-This observation will become important later.
+This observation will become important later but you can totally ignore it for now.